No. 612 Squadron RAuxAF

 No. 612 Squadron RAF was originally formed in 1937 as an Army Co-operation unit, and flew during the Second World War in the General Reconnaissance role.
 After the war the squadron was reformed and flew in the Day Fighter role until disbanded in 1957.
-At present the squadron has a non-flying role as a RAF Medical Reserves unit.
+At present the squadron has a non-flying role as an RAF Medical Reserves unit.